 The process to santize data with the intent to get compliant to data protection regulations

 Many organizations use dozens of databases and applications for their business processes.
-With the updated and/or newly introduced data privacy regulations, data anonymization is getting more important every day.
+With the updated and/or newly introduced privacy regulations, data anonymization is getting more important every day.
 In software development and quality it is quite common to copy databases for these processes.
-But a lot of these db’s contain privacy sensitive personal data or corporate critic data.
+But a lot of these db’s contain confidential personal information or corporate critic data.
 How do you deal with this?
 In this solutions article we inform you about test data anonymization in a broad sense.

 What is data anonymization?